platformsh/platformsh-docs/src/configuration/app-containers.md

 You control your application and the way it will be built and deployed on Platform.sh via a single configuration file, `.platform.app.yaml`, located at the root of your application folder inside your Git repository.

 The `.platform.app.yaml` file is extremely flexible.
 Depending on your needs it could be less than 10 lines long or over 100.
 The only required keys are `name`, `type`, `disk`, and a minimal `web` block.
 All others are optional.

+The `.platform.app.yaml` file can, in fact, spawn multiple containers off of the same code base with different runtime configuration.
+The main use case for that is to create a dedicated copy of the codebase for running persistent background tasks independently of the web front-end.

 The basic properties are described on their own pages.